ffs108/mockFightingGame/fightingGame/README.md

-Attempt at creating a mock fighting game using JavaScript and the canvas element in HTML.
-OOP practicing as well as dynamic input practice.
+Simple fighting game using JavaScript and the canvas element in HTML.
+OOP practice as well as dynamic input practice.

 ####IMPORTANT####
 The pixel assets used here are courtesy of both "brullov" and "LuizMelo" and their amazing work on backgrounds, animations, and player models.